Dauwbot/blog_posts/windows_dev_01_wsl2.md

 I had some problem with PowerLine font not displaying correctly inside the Windows Terminal and had to fix it.
 - I followed [this tutorial](https://medium.com/@hjgraca/style-your-windows-terminal-and-wsl2-like-a-pro-9a2e1ad4c9d0).
 - Using normal PowerFonts install didn't work or I didn't select the correct font.
-- Fira Code, which I'm using on Mac, still had missing glyphs.
 - Finally I used [Delugia Nerd Font Complete](https://github.com/adam7/delugia-code) in it's Regular version so I've font ligatures (who doesn't loves them?).
 - I've since started using [this repository](https://github.com/ryanoasis/nerd-fonts) to get all my normal fonts with added nerdiness.
-Still need to do a PR to change the name of *FuraCode* back to *FiraCode* oh well...
+Still need to do a PR to change the name of *FuraCode* back to *FiraCode* oh well...I'm using JetBrains Mono for now!
+- To set the default font for the whole Windows Terminal add this to the config.json inside the `profiles.defaults` object
+>   "fontFace": "JetBrainsMono Nerd Font",
+>   "fontSize": 14

 Another problem I then encoutered following this guide is with the Install-Module command.
 It appears PowerShell does not auto-update to the latest version, or should I say Windows comes bundled wiht an older version, so I add to [manually download it from their website](https://aka.ms/powershell-release?tag=stable).
 The joy of Windows development once again.